RaymondNymark/JPN-Web-Dictionary/README.md

 &nbsp;

 Thank you for checking this out!
-I'm an avid fan of Japanese and a dictionary seemed like a fun project to make.
+I'm an avid fan of Japanese.
 Have a nice day 😊👍